 To support, encourage and recognize the efforts of each employee, a regular, formal performance appraisal is to be conducted at least annually.
-The appraisal will assess job performance, identify future performance and training goals, accessibility needs, determine eligibility for continuation of employment after the probationary period and eligibility for a new position and salary increases.
+The appraisal will assess job performance, identify future performance and training goals, accessibility needs, determine eligibility for continuation of employment after the probationary period and eligibility for a new position.